Face Your Future With Confidence

 Physical Custody

-This is defined as being the parent that will live with and spend a majority of the time with.
-Physical custody is usually shared between two parents but is typically granted to only one parent.
+This is defined as being the parent who will live with and spend the majority of the time with.
+Physical custody is usually shared between two parents, but is typically granted to only one parent.
 Even though one parent may have physical custody over a child, the opposing parent will usually have overnight visitations during weekends and holidays.

 Legal Custody

-This is defined as having the legal authority in all decision-making involved with your child or children.
+This is defined as having the legal authority in all decision-making involving your child or children.
 New Jersey courts typically rule in favor of both parents sharing legal custody.
-These decision-making authorities can include but or not limited to religious, medical and educational decisions.
+These decision-making authorities can include, but are not limited to, religious, medical and educational decisions.
 Particular instances where one parent may be awarded sole legal custody would be if the opposing parent is absent or presents a danger to the child’s well-being.

 Let Us Help You Assert Your Parental Rights